4644 S. Dr. Martin Luther King, Jr. Drive,

 2 people favorited this theater

-When the Metropolitan opened in 1917, for the Ascher Brothers circuit on South Parkway (today South Martin Luther King, Jr. Drive) and East 46th Place, the South Side neighborhood was mostly middle-class Irish and German Jewish, but after WWI, as African-Americans poured in from the South, the area changed to a predominantly black neighborhood.
+When the Metropolitan opened in 1917, for the Ascher Brothers circuit on South Parkway (today South Martin Luther King, Jr. Drive) and E. 46th Place, the South Side neighborhood was mostly middle-class Irish and German Jewish, but after WWI, as African-Americans poured in from the South, the area changed to a predominantly black neighborhood.

-The Metropolitan Theatre could seat almost 1,400 in elegant surroundings, and was equipped with both a then-state of the art projection system, and also air-conditioning, still a rarity in movie theaters, especially ones outside the downtown Loop.
+The Metropolitan Theatre could seat almost 1,400 in elegant surroundings, and was equipped with both a then-state of the art projection system, and also air-conditioning, still a rarity in movie theatres, especially ones outside the downtown Loop.
 It was designed by Henry L. Newhouse.

 However, in 1923, a black customer filed a complaint of discrimination with the NAACP against Ascher Brothers, who pledged to work with the NAACP to avoid any future incidents of discrimination.

 Around this time, Ascher Brothers hired Sammy Stewart, who was the biggest name in jazz in Chicago in the early to mid-1920’s, to perform at the Metropolitan Theatre.
-Stewart began to draw crowds of African-Americans by the thousands to the theater, and it was soon the most successful in the circuit.
+Stewart began to draw crowds of African-Americans by the thousands to the theatre, and it was soon the most successful in the circuit.

 Not only was Sammy Stewart a huge draw, but other major names in jazz of the era like Fats Waller and Erskine Tate also played the Metropolitan Theatre.